-We have currently published 7 Beats headphones reviews.
+We have currently reviewed 7 Beats headphones.
 They're a popular brand that makes stylish and comfortable headphones that deliver an above average sound quality and a good bass.

 Compared to other brands